nervetattoo/sanity-plugin-mermaid/README.md

 - [ ] Document how to use in frontend
 - [ ] Write a helper package providing a serialiser for portable text
+- [ ] Link to mermaid docs in editor
+- [ ] Syntax highlighted editor
+- [ ] Polish and npm publishing